barkinbelen/aws-553550119/README.md

 4. Customize Variables

    - Update the variables.tf file or provide a terraform.tfvars file with values that fit your environment.
-Key variables to customize:

 Run the following commands to create the infrastructure: